olitrussle/blog/_posts/2017-04-19-trussle-stories-the-teacher.md

 layout: post
 title: 'Trussle Stories: The Teacher'
 excerpt: >-
-  In this story, we hear from Jeni, a first time buyer, who was nervous about getting a mortgage.
+  In this story, we hear from Jeni, a first time buyer who was nervous about getting a mortgage.
 Luckily, Trussle was there to help.
 thumbnail_filename: Jeni trussle square.jpg
 author: Lydia Bower